hikaru-212/etl_learning_journey/README.md

 My first project successfully demonstrated the concept of an ETL pipeline.
 However, upon completion, I realized that most of the code was provided by AI.
 Although I understood what the code did, I lacked the 'implementation fluency' that only comes from building it yourself.

-This second iteration is my attempt to bridge the gap between conceptual understanding and true internalization.The **core insights and frameworks remain the same**, as they came from genuine problem-solving.
+This second iteration is my attempt to bridge the gap between conceptual understanding and true internalization.
+The **core insights and frameworks remain the same**, as they came from genuine problem-solving.
 But now, I'm translating them into cleaner code and deeper technical understanding.

 This second iteration focuses on:
 - Translating my architectural understanding into cleaner code